yutadd/yutadd/README.md

 ・I am also participanting to hackathon and developing new website as tech lead.

 ## Past⌚
-I'm a student.

-I have been programming as a hobby since I was in elementary school, aiming to become a pianist.
+2 or 4 years ago, I have been programming as a hobby since I was in elementary school.
+However I aiming to become a pianist then.

-I started by developing a simple slot application using VBA, and have grown up while creating game extensions.

-I am building a second blockchain system with a PoA algorithm intended for enterprise use.
+I am building a 2nd blockchain system with a PoA algorithm intended for enterprise use.

 I am creating a new site for TEDxFukuoka.